 Some of our core services include:

 - Application and Eligibility Check: Our team of experts will verify your eligibility and can walk you through every step of the application process to ensure that your nonprofit is accepted.

 - Account Hygiene: Maintaining your data and keeping it clean can be a pain point for many nonprofits.
 We’re here to ensure you never have to worry about outdated or duplicate data bogging down your Google Ads.

 - Keyword Research: Through thorough keyword research, we’ll make sure you’re targeting the most relevant and useful keywords for your cause.
 That way, you can connect with valuable prospects who are likely to convert.

-- Landing Page Optimizations: High-quality and valuable website content is one of the most important components of a successful Google Ad Grants campaign.
-We’ll relaunch the landing pages you want to promote and even handle the design work!
+- Landing Page Optimization Guidance: High-quality and valuable website content is one of the most important components of a successful Google Ad Grants campaign.
+We’ll provide guidance to help you update your most important landing pages.

 - Account Reactivation: Has your account lapsed or been suspended?
 We can help get your account reactivated, so you can continue doing the work that matters to your cause.

 Even if you need solutions that don’t appear on our website, we’re open to chatting about our experience with the additional services you need.
 If you’re interested in a free consultation, contact us to learn more about how Getting Attention’s services can help your nonprofit grow!